carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

       software (e.g., Python 2.x → 3.x, R 3.x → 4.x)
    -  Change in plotting library (e.g., Matplotlib, Plotly, Seaborn, ggplot, Altair)
-   -  Change in libraries / packages taught (i.e., removal or replacement)
+   -  Change in libraries/packages taught (i.e., removal or
+      replacement)
    -  Change in SQL dialect (e.g., SQLite, MySQL, PostgreSQL, MSSQL Server)
    -  Change in IDE being used to teach the lessons (RStudio, Jupyter Notebook)
-   -  Change from GitHub as remote hosting platform to a different remote hosting platform, e.g., GitLab
+   -  Change from GitHub as a remote hosting platform to a different remote hosting platform, e.g., GitLab

 -  Removal of an entire episode’s worth of content